Frostlock/Lab/readme.md

-# Azure Lab
+# Lab

-This repository is used for my Azure experiments.
+This repository is used for my some of my personal experiments.